Xperaz/OOP-Hard-Parts/Notes/5-This_&_Scope.md

 # This and scope

-In this section we will discover problem related to `this` keyword related to `scope` also using class for the first time.
+In this section, we will discover problems related to `this` and `scope` also using class for the first time.

 ## Calling a Prototype Methods